 It goes on like that for a while, and it doesn't get any less painful.

 How can we deal with this mess?

-Our goal is to find a way to correct all the eggcorns in this paragraph using er².
+Our goal is to find a way to correct all the eggcorns in this paragraph.
 For a bit of background, entity resolution (often referred to as fuzzy matching) is the process of identifying and resolving multiple occurrences of a single entity to reveal a clearer picture of the information within the data, even when there are differences in the way these entities are recorded.

 In order to match the paragraph, we needed a dataset to connect.
 Conveniently, we have a dataset already hosted on Namara that contains mappings of incorrect idioms and eggcorns to their correct counterparts.

 Now, we want to correct all the issues found in our original paragraph using our entity resolution system and this Idiom Map dataset.
-Since er² was traditionally designed to work with datasets, it's going to require a bit of extra code to work with sentences.
+Since our entity resolution was designed to work with datasets, it's going to require a bit of extra code to work with sentences.
 For now, let’s just focus on the first 3 sentences.

 - I hole-hardedly agree, but allow me to play doubles advocate here for a moment.

 - For all intensive purposes I think you are wrong.